-- Risk Analytics and Infrastructure main responsibilities are to design and develop appropriate database for risk management, credit risk model development for risk measurement, control, monitor and overall risk reporting including Basel regulatory compliance for integrated & capital risks. - Non-Retail Credit Risk Management is responsible to prepare Credit Risk Memorandum to provide comment and recommendation on credit applications submitted by Non-retail Business Units to support Credit Committee member or Joint Delegated Authority Holders in their credit decision making. - 3.
+- 1. Risk Analytics and Infrastructure main responsibilities are to design and develop appropriate database for risk management, control, monitor and overall risk reporting including Basel regulatory compliance for integrated & capital risks. - Non-Retail Credit Risk Management is responsible to prepare Credit Risk Memorandum to provide comment and recommendation on credit applications submitted by Non-retail Business Units to support Credit Committee member or Joint Delegated Authority Holders in their credit decision making. - 3.
 Retail Credit Risk Management is responsible to monitor and prepare Asset Quality Report of retail loan of the Bank and subsidiaries in the financial group in order to clearly identify and understand the respective portfolio's risk drivers across relevant credit cycle and to analyse and reporting of the risk profile to relevant committees of the Bank. - 4.
 Special Assets Management is responsible to manage non-retail's distressed assets which comprise of direct account management of distressed accounts with Risk Rating 14A or worse, Proper recovery strategy, i.e. restructuring or legal proceedings, is to be determined and proposed once the account is transferred.
 And management of NPAs, which includes properties, obtained via debt to assets swap and closed branches.
-Beside maintenance of NPAs to be ready for disposal, clear marketing plan and approach are to be set up for disposal of NPAs to enhance efficient use of the bank's resources and capital, and must be in accordance with both local and group regulations. - Operational Risk Management is responsible to study, review, monitor and develop Operational Risk Framework and plan to be in line with the Bank of Thailand Policy Statement and the Bank's business plan. - 6.
-Market Risk Management is responsible to analyse and identify market risk in trading activities, to evaluate market risk position and monitor on approved Market Risk Limits and report to Management and relevant units and to perform Escalation Procedure per Bank's policy. - Asset and Liability Management is responsible to measure, monitor, and control the liquidity risk and IRRBB under the Asset Liability Management Committee ('ALCO")'s or BOD's policies.
+Beside maintenance of NPAs to be ready for disposal, clear marketing plan and approach are to be set up for disposal of NPAs to enhance efficient use of the bank's resources and capital, and must be in accordance with both local and group regulations. - 5.
+Operational Risk Management is responsible to study, review, monitor and develop Operational Risk Framework and plan to be in line with the Bank of Thailand Policy Statement and the Bank's business plan. - Market Risk Management is responsible to analyse and identify market risk in trading activities, to evaluate market risk position and monitor on approved Market Risk Limits and report to Management and relevant units and to perform Escalation Procedure per Bank's policy.

-- 8. Research Office is responsible to provide research paper to business units for business benefit purpose. - 9.
-Credit Assurance Testing is responsible to perform a role that serves to strengthen the Second Line of Defense by focusing on the review of the quality of credit decision rationale based on selected samples of non-retail portfolio and report Assurance Testing findings together with recommendations for appropriate actions (where applicable) to relevant authorities.
+- 7. Asset and Liability Management is responsible to measure, monitor, and control the liquidity risk and IRRBB under the Asset Liability Management Committee ('ALCO")'s or BOD's policies. - 8.
+Credit Assurance Testing is responsible to perform a role that serves to strengthen the Second Line of Defense by focusing on the review of the quality of credit decision rationale based on selected samples of non-retail portfolio and report Assurance Testing findings together with recommendations for appropriate actions (where applicable) to relevant authorities. - Modeling is responsible for developing internal rating and scoring models and closely monitoring the performance of the rating and scoring models to ensure relevance to current market conditions and integrity of ratings.